theforeman/hammer-cli/doc/creating_commands.md

 This is very typical usage of subcommands.
 When you create more of them it may feel a bit duplicit to always define the subcommand structure at the end of the class definition.
 Hammer provides utility methods for subcommand autoloading.
-This is handy especially when you have growing number of subcommands.
+This is handy especially when you have a growing number of subcommands.
 See how it works in the following example:

 ```ruby
 module HammerCLIHello